x-shivaditya/BCG/readme.md

 ## Steps:
 1. Extract the BCG zip folder
+2. Rename it to 'BCG'; if it is currently named something else
-2. Go to the Project Directory: `cd bcg`
+3. Go to the Project Directory: `cd bcg`
-3. Spark Submit
+4. Spark Submit
    ```
    spark-submit main.py --config config.json
    ```